adnzaki/ss-paging/README.md

 <script src="https://unpkg.com/ss-paging-vue@2.2.7/dist/ss-paging.js"></script>
 ```
 ## Documentation
-For complete documentation, see [SSPaging site](https://lib.actudent.com/ss-paging/).
+For complete documentation, please refer to [SSPaging site](https://lib.actudent.com/ss-paging/).
 The site is on active progress, so the content may not complete yet.

 ## Contribution
 Just create a pull request if you want to add features or fix bugs.